dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ❯ 3.x (current)
 ```

-The last question will be about what kind of application to create.
-Scroll down and choose `hello-world`:
+Then the last question will be about what kind of application to create.
+Let's scroll down and choose `hello-world`:

 ```sh
 ?
 What kind of application do you have in mind?
 (Use arrow keys)